 And here’s Ded Moroz riding an actual Communist star around the cosmos

-While the dynamic geometry of Socialist Realism is commonly thought in the US to represent the overwhelming majority of Soviet art, this beautiful example is actually somewhat anomalous in a sea of cards featuring cherubic Christmas faces
+While the dynamic geometry of Soviet Constructivism is commonly thought in the US to represent the overwhelming majority of Soviet art, this beautiful example is actually somewhat anomalous in a sea of cards of bright colors and cherubic faces

 Barely any reference to the season, much less the holiday—this card only dreams of progress for the people!